ForceBru/PyVM/README.md

 ## Example

-Before running this you may consider setting `debug = False` in `VM/debug.py`.
+Before running this you may consider setting `debug = False` in `VM/debug.py`, if it's not already set.

-	import binascii

 	import VM